Hay River, Northwest Territories: History

 In 1959, the Northern Transportation Company Limited located their main base in Hay River and over the years developed the facilities.
 Today the base is the major staging point for the annual sealift along the Mackenzie River, via Inuvik and Tuktoyaktuk and the communities of the Arctic Ocean, as far east as Taloyoak, Nunavut and west to Utqiagvik, Alaska.

-In 1964, Vale Island, the historical location of the town, was severely flooded.
+In 1963, Vale Island, the historical location of the town, was severely flooded.
 As a response, the town was moved to the new location upstream.

 By 1964, as part of the Pine Point Mine development, the Mackenzie Northern Railway was constructed.
 The railway, through Canadian National Railway in Edmonton, makes Hay River the northernmost point in Canada, and all of North America, which is connected to the continental railway system.
 The Alaska Railroad is located farther north but is orphaned from the network.

 In 1978, Hay River, along with the now-abandoned Pine Point, hosted the fifth Arctic Winter Games.

 In 2022, the town suffered flooding caused by ice breakup on the Hay River, resulting in an evacuation order for the entire community.
 Ice jams built up in two channels, and combined with a wide-ranging storm system, and already waterlogged ground resulted in a larger than normal flood.
 Hay River also flooded in 1963, 2008, 2009, and 2020.

+On 25 August 2023 the entire town population was ordered to evacuate by the government of the Northwest Territories due to the 2023 Canadian wildfires.

 Services

 The community has a full hospital, the H.H.
 Williams Memorial Hospital, a woman's shelter/transition house, a dental clinic and an ambulance service.
 The RCMP detachment has eight members and the South Mackenzie Correctional Centre is located here.
 There are two grocery stores in Hay River, including the Northern Store, branches of both the Canadian Imperial Bank of Commerce and the Royal Bank of Canada and a Home Hardware.
 There is also a museum detailing the history of Hay River and the Hudson's Bay Company in Old Town.

 Airlines servicing Hay River include the locally based Buffalo Airways, who provide scheduled flights to Yellowknife as well as charter services and a courier service throughout the north.
 First Air provides scheduled services to Yellowknife with connections elsewhere.
 Northwestern Air also offers scheduled service to Edmonton and Fort Smith.
-Other companies offering charter services in Hay River include Landa Air, Carter Air Services (fixed-wing aircraft), Denendeh Helicopters and Remote Helicopters.
+Other companies offering charter services in Hay River include Landa Aviation, Carter Air Services (fixed-wing aircraft), Denendeh Helicopters and Remote Helicopters.

 Religious services include a Catholic church, an Anglican/Grace United church, a Baptist church, a Pentecostal church, and a Community Fellowship within New Town.
 There is also a Jehovah's Witness Kingdom Hall along the highway coming into town.
 On the Katl'odeeche First Nations Reserve there are a small Catholic church, and a larger Pentecostal church.
 There is also an Anglican church that was destroyed in the 2008 Hay River ice breakup.
 The religious diversity in Hay River exceeds the outward appearance given by these services.